Skip to content

 Status

 voids is pre-alpha.
-The codebase is already useful for controlled PNM experiments, solver validation, and interoperability studies, but it should not be described as a complete pore-network simulation platform yet.
+The codebase is already useful for controlled single-phase porous-media transport experiments, solver validation, and interoperability studies, but it should not be described as a complete porous-media simulation platform yet.

 Institutional Support